googlefonts/are-you-serious/README.md

+# Are You Serious

-RUSerius doesn't take itself seriously at all.
+Are You Serious doesn't take itself seriously at all.
 This is a fun playful font with a slightly latin flavor.

 ## Building the Fonts